Gelassen/Undisclosed-Airline-company/README.md

 $ docker-compose up
 ```

-Command to run to enable Kafka connection:
+Command to run to enable Kafka Connect:

 It should be done automatically by mounting ```postgres-sink-config.json```, but it is not and this issue has not been figured out yet, REST API call as an alternative approach should be used instead:
 ```